rmkujala/ptn_temporal_distances/README.md

 ## Data
-The data for running the analyses are provided under `data/` The original source data (events and stops) for our analyses consitst of GTFS-data and OpenStreetMap extracts:
+The data for running the analyses are provided under `data/` The original source data (events and stops) for our analyses consists of GTFS-data and OpenStreetMap extracts:
 - The original GTFS data has been downloaded from the Reittiopas API (http://developer.reittiopas.fi/pages/en/other-apis.php)
 - The OpenStreetMap data was downloaded from http://www.geofabrik.de/data/download.html (Open Database License 1.0.)
     (used for computing walking distances)